Kiss in the Dark

 She watched the knob rotate a quarter turn, imagining dreadful possibilities.
 With ghosts you never knew what you were getting.
 All the same, she had to deal with her visitor or spend the evening hiding behind the couch.

 All at once she found her courage and grabbed a candle from the top of the bookshelf behind her.
 Scalding wax spilled over her fingers as she moved, but she ignored the pain as she held the candlestick aloft, feeling utterly ridiculous for an instant.
-She was no grey-bearded wizard, or fairy princess, or elf from a role-playing game.
-She was a business college grad with no money and fewer prospects, but she’d been able to see ghosts from around the time she’d turned ten.
+She was no gray-bearded wizard, or fairy princess, or elf from a role-playing game.
+She was a business college grad with no money and fewer prospects, but she’d been able to see ghosts since she was ten.

 Furthermore, she’d learned how to keep them in check.
 Eloise hurried past the end of the couch and set the candle on the floor, facing the attic door.
 The wind rushed around the circumference of the room, blowing out every flame except the one at her feet.
 Then the door burst open in a frigid gust of cobwebs and mold, revealing a yawning darkness beyond.
 The light that had been seeping around it vanished, leaving only the glow of her single candle.
 Eloise’s scalp prickled, as much a physical reaction to the surge of power as it was one of fear.

-She braced her feet, summoning her inner Gandalf.
+She braced her feet, summoning her will.
 “No dark energy, no unwanted soul, no evil nor haunting shall pass this line of light!”

 The room fell utterly, hugely silent.
 Not even the usual creaks of the old building disturbed the profound quiet.
 Eloise searched the shadows, nervous sweat trickling between her shoulder blades.
 Normally she could see ghosts—sometimes just blobs of light, other times entire human forms—but nothing was visible.
 Eloise held up her free hand, testing for the presence.
 Her palm tingled as if she’d grabbed a handful of bees.